What Are Public And Private Keys? (2023)

 Location of your Private Keys in Sparrow Wallet

-If you have a hardware wallet, then your software should be able to display your private keys on the device itself rather than on your computer screen.
+If you have a hardware wallet, then it should be able to display your private keys on the device itself rather than on your computer screen.

 How Public And Private Keys Control Your Crypto